GigHive bee gighive

 git clone https://github.com/gighive/gighive

-6. Wherever you have installed gighive to, set the GIGHIVE_HOME variable and test to see if it’s correct.
+6. In whatever directory you have installed gighive, set the GIGHIVE_HOME variable and test to see if it’s correct.

 • Example: GIGHIVE_HOME is located in user’s home directory.